 - Thoroughly clean the exterior of the transaxle housing before servicing.
-Remove expansion reservoir cap to allow venting.
+Remove reservoir cap to allow venting.
+Remove the blower receiver cone by removing the four (4) 1/4-20 x 3/4 hex bolts for access to transaxle oil drain plugs.
 Using a 1/4 in. hex wrench, remove the plug on the lower inside of each transaxle allowing the oil to drain. - Remove the oil filter guard, remove and replace the oil filter using an oil filter wrench.
 Tighten filter by turning filter 3/4 to 1 turn after gasket contacts the filter base surface.
 Reinstall the oil filter guard.
 (Refer to Transaxle Oil Drain Plug, Filter, and Guard Location illustration.)

-Transaxle Oil Drain Plug, Filter, and Guard Location
+Transaxle Oil Drain Plug, Filter, and Guard Location (Shown with Deck Support Arms Removed for Clarity)

 - 3. Reinstall drain plugs. - 4.
-Remove the oil reservoir hose attached to the elbow on top of the transaxles and remove the elbows to access the oil fill openings. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening where the elbows were.
-Fill up to the opening. - 6.
+Remove the oil reservoir hose attached to the elbow on top of the transaxles.
+Remove the elbow to access the oil fill opening. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the oil fill opening (where the elbows were).
+Fill up to the opening.

 Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).